 (no partial compliance claim nor reference to the GIPS standards for just some of the company’s products or composites is allowed).

-CFA Level 1 GIPS Questions
+Level 1 CFA Exam GIPS Questions

 Question 1: Application of GIPS